jscaffrey/capacity-counter/README.md

 Python 3.8.2
 ```

-### Install Capacity Counter
+### 2. Install Capacity Counter
 Next install the app.
 You'll need `git` installed.
-If you need a tutorial to get started, I recommend (this Install Git tutorial by Atlassian/Bitbucket)[https://www.atlassian.com/git/tutorials/install-git]
+If you need a tutorial to get started, I recommend [this Install Git tutorial by Atlassian/Bitbucket](https://www.atlassian.com/git/tutorials/install-git)
 ```
 git clone https://github.com/jscaffrey/capacity-counter.git
 cd capacity-counter
 ```

-### Set up your Flask environment
+### 3. Set up your Flask environment
 Enter a virtual environment for Flask.
 ```
 python3 -m venv venv
 source venv/bin/activate
 ```
 You should see: `(venv)` appear.
 If so, ya done good.
-If you need more information on this step, see the (Flask Mega Tutorial)[https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world]
+If you need more information on this step, see the [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

-### Install dependencies
+### 4. Install dependencies
 All dependencies can be added easily using the following:
 ```
 pip3 install .
 ```

-### Set environmental variables.
+### 5. Set environmental variables.
 Okay, almost there.
 A few pesky commands away.

 Make a copy of the same settings and change it.